The Barbarian (1920 film)

 The Barbarian is a 1920 American silent drama film directed by Donald Crisp and starring Monroe Salisbury and George Berrell.
 It is based upon a short story by Theodore Seixas Solomons.

 Plot

-As described in a film magazine, Eric (Salisbury) is brought up in the Canadian north woods by his reclusive father Elliott Straive (Berrell), who was a college professor.
+As described in a film magazine, Eric is brought up in the Canadian north woods by his reclusive father Elliott Straive, who was a college professor.
 The boy supplements his immense knowledge of nature with book learning of society and polite customs.
-A party of ultra-rich people led by James Heatherton (Sherry) arrive and camp on the land, building a tent city for their luxurious convenience.
+A party of ultra-rich people led by James Heatherton arrive and camp on the land, building a tent city for their luxurious convenience.
 Their object is to obtain possession of the land by means fair or foul.
-Eric frustrates their plans but falls in love with Floria (Novak), the daughter of the land grabber.
-The failure of the rich to embarrass Eric using sham etiquette is humorous, and there is a fight between Eric and Mark Brant (Hale), a man from the party who comes closest to being a "heavy" of the film.
+Eric frustrates their plans but falls in love with Floria, the daughter of the land grabber.
+The failure of the rich to embarrass Eric using sham etiquette is humorous, and there is a fight between Eric and Mark Brant, a man from the party who comes closest to being a "heavy" of the film.